Last Updated on 15th November 2018 by Sarah and Justin

-We are especially passionate about helping people with special needs travel.
 We think travel is an important part of life and can even be therapeutic.
-Having something like a disability or medical condition can be isolating and travel literally brings you out into the world.
+Having something like a disability or medical condition can be isolating, and travel literally brings you out into the world.
 We know first hand how traveling has helped both of us cope with Sarah having a chronic disease.

 We rounded up some helpful accessible travel tips from frequent travelers.
-A few travel while managing their own medical conditions.
-Others serve as caregivers to help family and friends with special needs travel (which is pretty cool).
+A few travel while managing their own medical conditions and others serve as caregivers to help family and friends travel.
+We’re pleased we’re able to share tips for people with a wide range of conditions and needs from those traveling with insulin to those traveling with food allergies.
 We hope you find their stories and advice as inspiring and as helpful as we do.

 Traveling with insulin

 Traveling with insulin should not hold you back.
 My husband has type 1 diabetes, often referred to as juvenile diabetes, and we have found a few good tricks to traveling by car, RV, or airplane with insulin.